EURO 2020: Who has qualified? Who can still qualify?

 Matchday 8: Tuesday – Switzerland v Republic of Ireland, Gibraltar v Georgia

-• Georgia: can no longer qualify via European Qualifiers, will be in play-offs
+• Georgia: can no longer qualify via European Qualifiers group stage; will be in play-offs as UEFA Nations League Group D1 winner

 Group E